Protected Group Members and Role Assignments

 3. If the user is a member of a protected group:

-Resolution: Add John directly to the SessionLimit Admin role inside the SessionLimit UI.
+Add John **directly** to the `SessionLimit Admin` role inside the SessionLimit UI.

 You can place this guide under the **“Tips & Tricks”** section of your SessionLimit documentation, wiki, or knowledge base.